planetruby/gems/2020/19-quik.md

 ## Step 2: Parameterize Files - Use a Template Language

-For example, let's parametrize the `lib/hello/version.rb` script for use in a gem template / scaffold:
+Let's parametrize the `lib/hello/version.rb` script for use in a gem template / scaffold, for example:

 ``` ruby
 module Hello